PR3003 - Chemistry (2019/20)

 Chemical bonds: The understanding of how chemical bonds are made and broken by the movement of electrons allows us to predict patterns of reactivity.

 Patterns in chemical behaviour and reactions: By identifying patterns in chemical behaviour we can predict the properties of substances and how they can be transformed into new substances by chemical reactions.
 This allows us to design new materials of use to society.

 Energy changes: The energy changes that take place during chemical reactions can be used to predict both the extent and the rate of such reactions.

 Organic chemistry: introduction to organic chemistry including basic functional groups, nomenclature, empirical formulae, chemical formulae and structural formulae.
 LO 1-6

 Balance of independent study and scheduled teaching activity

 The module is delivered through a range of different mechanisms including tutorials, lectures, on-line material and directed course work.

-Teaching and learning sessions consist of lectures, tutorials and practicals.
+Teaching and learning sessions consist of lectures, and tutorials.

-Lectures are used to deliver subject material and are linked to tutorials.
+Lectures (46 h) are used to deliver subject material and are linked to tutorials (23 h).
 Tutorials are utilized to develop problem solving skills throughout the module.